-It’s hard to take the first step, just how do you get a job in the film industry with no experience.
-I have written a detailed outline on how I personally found work in film that can be read here.
-Below is a list of tips to help too.
+It’s hard to take the first step - just how do you get a job in the film industry with no experience.

 1. Decide what job you want

-Expect to get 1 job out of every 10 you apply for.
+Expect to get one job out of every ten jobs you apply for.

 4. Be willing to travel

-If you live in London, New York, LA or Toronto you might be able to find frequent work staying in your city, if not you probably will need to travel for work.
-I wouldn’t advise the move to London that many film students take to find work – it’s expensive to live there.
-A smart person would live in a cheaper place and work on film sets that provide accommodation when working away (ahem that’s what I did).
+If you live in a major city such as London, LA or Toronto you might be able to find frequent work staying in your city, if not you will likely need to travel to find work.

 5. Take the risk